 - Bluebonnet Swamp Nature Center

-- Liberty Lagoon :: We’re opening soon for the 2022 summer!
-And even better, you can now purchase your tickets ahead of time!
+- Liberty Lagoon :: Opening Saturday, May 21!
+The park will be open weekends only until May 31.
+Summer hours of operation starting after May 31 will be done in a session style schedule.
 Secure your spot in your selected session by purchasing your tickets online!
 Tickets can be purchased at LibertyLagoon.com.
 Make sure to check out our new hours and park rules before getting to the park!

 Fishing :: Nothing like the simple pleasure of fishing!
 Here’s a listing of local lakes and ponds in and around Baton Rouge.